daaaaaaavid/daaaaaaavid/README.md

 ## Hi there :smile:

-I am a junior student in NCHU:sunflower::sunflower:
+I am a senior student in NCHU:sunflower::sunflower:
 major in CS
-working hard on Style Transfer :star::boom:
+I am interesting in Computer Vision :star::boom:.
 ## Here are some projects I have done

 * "Breakout": [link](https://github.com/Rinbow98/Breakout_master_python)